-Vehicle tracking means to have the information about the location, status and behaviour of a vehicle or fleet of vehicles.
-This is achieved through a combination of a GPS (GNSS) receiver and an electronic component (usually containing a GSM GPRS modem, SMS sender, 3G/4G modems) installed in each vehicle that is communicating with the user (dispatching, emergency or coordinating unit) through a PC-based or web-based software.
+Vehicle tracking means having information about the location, status, and behavior of a vehicle or fleet of vehicles.
+This is achieved through a combination of a GPS (GNSS) receiver and an electronic component (usually containing a GSM GPRS modem, SMS sender, 3G/4G modems) installed in each vehicle that is communicating with the user (dispatching, emergency, or coordinating unit) through a PC-based or web-based software.
 The data is turned into information by management reporting tools in conjunction with a visual display on computerized mapping software.